KZ2X Packet Node Description

 WantedBy=multi-user.target

-Note that the service requires all of the AX.25 interfaces and the NET/ROM interface to be up before starting.
+Note that the service requires all of the AX.25 interfaces and the NET/ROM interface to be up before starting, but that we don’t wait for the APRS interface: NET/ROM is not relevant there.

 /opt/local/etc/rc.d/netromd is simple: